 International Traffic Safety Data and Analysis Group (IRTAD)

-Over the years, IRTAD has come to stand not only for the database, but also for the International Traffic Safety Data and Analysis Group (or IRTAD group, for short).
+Over the years, IRTAD has come to stand not only for the database but also for the International Traffic Safety Data and Analysis Group (or IRTAD group, for short).
 The IRTAD group brings together road safety experts from national road administrations, road safety research institutes, International Organisations, automobile associations, insurance companies, car manufacturers and others.
-It is chaired by Professor Fred Wegman, Netherlands.
+It is chaired by Professor Dominique Mignot, France.

 With support from the Fédération Internationale de l’Automobile (FIA), IRTAD has set up Safer City Streets, the global traffic safety network for liveable cities, which brings together cities from around the world to collaborate on improving urban road safety.